etanttila/apluslms.github.io/contribute/styleguides/python/index.md

 # when defining functions (note the extra indent)
 def foobar(
-        argument1,
+        argument1: int,
-        argument2,
+        argument2: str,
-        keyword1=None,
+        keyword1=None: Optional[dict],
-        keyword2=None, # remember the comma
+        keyword2=None: Any, # remember the comma
-        ): # here this seems to be part of the arguments, which is good if keyword1 is None:
+        ) -> None: # here this seems to be part of the arguments, which is good if keyword1 is None:
         # not a style thing, but set defaults in the function
         keyword1 = {}